Yukon Youth Want!

 Note: If you’re going to be out of the Yukon, no worries.
 You can request a special ballot, appoint an elector from your district on your behalf, or appoint a political party to vote on your behalf.

 Because your voice matters.
 Because what Yukon Youth Want is important.
+Because young people make up 40% of the electorate in the last federal election.
 Because we have the right, freedom, and liberty to vote when so many around the world don’t.
-Because this.
 Because we can help shape the Yukon that we want to see for our future.

 If you’ve got more questions about voting or the election, give us a shout at 867-667-7975 and we’d be happy to help!